 Defenses to Carrying a Concealed Firearm

-Under Florida law, there are numerous defenses available to contest a charge of Carrying a Concealed firearm.
-Some of the most common examples include the following:
+Under Florida law, there are numerous defenses available to contest a charge of Carrying a Concealed Firearm.
+Some of the most common examples include:

-- The defendant was not in possession of the firearm (not carries on or about his person);
+- The defendant was not in possession of the firearm (not carried on or about his person);

 - Lack of proof as to knowledge of the firearm;

 - Weapon was not readily accessible or, in the case of private conveyances such as an automobile, was not readily accessible for immediate use (see below);

 - Weapon not found in the defendant’s exclusive control, and thus knowledge of the weapon’s presence, or possession of the weapon, cannot be proven;

 - Defendant had a concealed carry license;

 - The weapon was “securely encased” (see below) or not otherwise available for immediate use.